jupyterhub/repo2docker/docs/source/usage.rst

 During building, ``repo2docker``
 clones the repository to obtain its contents and inspects the repo for :ref:`configuration files <config-files>`.

+By default, ``repo2docker`` will assume you are using Python 3.6 unless you include the version of Python in your :ref:`configuration files <config-files>`.  ``repo2docker`` support is best with Python 2.7, 3.5, and 3.6.
+In the case of this repo, a Python version is not specified in their configuation files and Python 3.6 is installed.

 `Python Data Scinece Handbook <https://github.com/jakevdp/PythonDataScienceHandbook>`_ uses a `requirements.txt file <https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/requirements.txt>`_ to specify its Python environment. ``repo2docker`` uses ``pip`` to install